stockphrase/no-silo/content/courses/workshops/peer-review.md

 - If more than one claim is detected in a paragraph, it is often a sign that the paragraph lacks `focus`.
 Place *all* the claims you detect from a paragraph in the outline, but flag the paragraphs with multiple claims in a note to the author as they may require revision.

 - If the paragraph does not present an overtly argumentative claim of some sort, try to characterize its purpose in the essay.
 For example, a paragraph may provide `background information` to help the audience understand the context of the essay's argument.
+Or perhaps the paragraph is an example or illustration of some idea expressed in a previous paragraph.

 - If there is no clear claim or purpose detectable in the paragraph, make a note of this confusion in the outline.